dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 }
 {% endpc %}

-All instance fields must be final if you have a `const` constructor in your class.

 #### Factory constructors

 Factory constructors can return instances that are not freshly allocated.
-For example, a factory constructor may return an instance from a cache.
+For example, a factory constructor might return an instance from a cache.

-Factory constructors may return instances of different classes.
+Factory constructors can return instances of different classes.
-For example a factory constructor may return a subclass.
+For example a factory constructor might return a subclass.

 {% pc dart 0 %}
 class Logger {